QB3/Dimension-improvement-in-Dhar-s-refutation-of-the-Eden-conjecture/README.md

 Tou you need to have C++ 2011 installed

+## Structure of the code

+The main chunck of code is in the fonctions.cpp file.
+All the functions used in the computation are in fonctions.cpp.
+The other files are main files used for lauching computation on real examples.

 ## Running the tests

 To run the tests you can do it from command line.
 For instance to launch the computation of \mathbb(E)(\tau_1) you can enter the following line

 $ cd Dimension-improvement-in-Dhar-s-refutation-of-the-Eden-conjecture

 $ g++ -std=c++11 fonctions.cpp calcul_Tau_1 -o calcul_Tau_1.exe

 $ ./calcul_Tau_1.exe

 You can change the parameter $n_i$ in order bound roughly $T_{n_i}$ with $n_i$ as big as you want